Cervical Cancer: Its Symptoms, Causes, And Treatment

 Cervical Cancer Symptoms

-• Unusual or abnormal vaginal discharge: Abnormal discharge with blood, foul odor, watery consistency, change in discharge color to pink, pale or brown color.
+2. Unusual or abnormal vaginal discharge: Abnormal discharge with blood, foul odour, watery consistency, change in discharge colour to pink, pale or brown colour.

 What Causes Cervical Cancer?

-Human Papillomavirus (HPV): Human Papillomavirus (HPV) infection is what causes cervical cancer most commonly..
+Human Papillomavirus (HPV) infection is what causes cervical cancer most commonly.
 Out of all the strains, there are two types of HPV strains that most commonly cause cancer, and they are HPV-16 and HPV-18.
 Being infected with HPV doesn’t always mean that you’ll get infected with cervical cancer, as the body’s immune system fights and eliminates most HPV infections within two years.

 • Family history